naooomiya/naooomi.github.io/source/_posts/Hashing-Data-Structure-Part-1-Introduction.md

 #### Collision Handling
 Since a hash function gets us a small number for a big key, there is possibility that two keys result in same value.
 The situation where a newly inserted key maps to an already occupied slot in hash table is called collision and must be handled using some collision handling technique.
 Following are the ways to handle collisions:
 > • **Chaining** : The idea is to make each cell of hash table point to a **linked list** of records that have same hash function value.
 Chaining is simple, but requires additional memory outside the table.
 > • **Open Addressing** : In open addressing, all elements are stored in the hash table itself.
 Each table entry contains either a record or NIL.
-When searching for an element, we one by one examine table slots until the desired element is found or it is clear that the element is not isn the table.
+When searching for an element, we one by one examine table slots until the desired element is found or it is clear that the element is not in the table.

 - Linear Probing
 - Quadratic Probing